SM Spirituality Media

 In the index

-Adyashanti is the most direct living link in the index — fourteen years of formal Zen training before stepping outside the lineage to teach in his own voice.
-The Plum Village teachings of Thich Nhat Hanh, although Vietnamese rather than Japanese, draw from the same Chán root.
+Adyashanti§ is the most direct living link in the index.
+He trained for fourteen years in a Japanese Zen lineage before stepping outside it to teach in his own voice.
+The Plum Village teachings of Thich Nhat Hanh§, though Vietnamese rather than Japanese, draw from the same Chán root.
+Dōgen's *Shōbōgenzō*§ and the *Lankāvatāra Sūtra*§ are the literary spine of the lineage, and Western readers often arrive at Zen through D.T.
+Suzuki§ or Alan Watts' *The Way of Zen*§.

 — end of entry —